LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

 Trait Composition
 =================

-Traits can be combined together into new traits using the addition operator.
+Traits can be combined together into new traits using the ``+`` operator.
 This is called "composing" a new trait.
 The result of this expression will be a trait that has all the requirements and provides all the member methods of the traits that have been combined.

 The same rules that are used for importing traits apply to composed traits, such as traits satisfying each others' requirements and resolving conflicting method